hackclub/hackclub/workshops/atari_breakout/README.md

 ```
 We set the text color to white using `fill('white')` and make sure that p5.js aligns our text using `textAlign(CENTER)`.
 We set the text size to 20 and draw it to the canvas using the `text()` function.
 The first argument is the text, and the last two are the x and y positions of the text box.

-We're using a template literal to represent our score, which is a formating tool that lets us combine strings and variables.
+We're using a template literal to represent our score, which is a formatting tool that lets us combine strings and variables.
 Anything between the backticks is a string, and if a variable is needed, it can be placed between the curly braces with a dollar sign in front.
 Our coordinates place the text in the top-middle of the screen.

 Create a `endScreen()` function to show either the "GAME OVER" or "You Win!" screen.
 It'll take in a `message` parameter which will be the string that will be displayed in the message.
 To be consistent, keep the text white and align it in the center.